 - data logging equipment for real time data capture

 - computer workstations, all students also have access to a computer suite

 Where does this course lead?

 There are many careers for which Biology is either essential or very useful – zoology, medicine, nursing, dentistry, physiotherapy, forensics, criminology, veterinary science, pharmacy, pharmacology, biochemistry, sports therapy, psychology, speech therapy,forestry, biotechnology, food science, microbiology, radiography, teaching, business, science writing or art.

 Course Entry Requirements

-Grade 5 in GCSE Biology or 55 in Core & Additional Science (not Applied) plus grade 5 in GCSE Maths and grade 4 in English Language.
+Grade 5 in GCSE Biology or 55 in Combined Science plus grade 5 in GCSE Maths and grade 4 in English Language.